Unity-Technologies/kaizen/README.md

 # kaizen

-A dependency management and continuous delivery framework for Unity extensions.
+A dependency management and continuous delivery framework for the Unity platform.

 ## Rationale

-The underlying assumption is that by breaking system functionality into smaller units that can be evolved and deployed independently of each other integration becomes simpler because it can happen in small and localized steps.
+Breaking system functionality into smaller units that can be evolved and deployed independently of each other makes integration simpler because it can happen in small and localized steps.
+Divide and conquer.

-The strategy is to automate to the fullest extent possible the whole delivery process including the building and deployment of versioned binary components with explicitly managed dependencies amongst them.

 ## In The Abstract